 Follow our step-by-step guide to jailbreak your compatible iOS 9.3.3 device using Pangu’s NvwaStone_1.0.ipa version 1.0.

-Before we begin, make sure that you have done the following:
+Before we begin, make sure that you do the following:

 - Ensure that your device is compatible.
 It should be a 64-bit device which means that the following are supported: iPhone 5s, iPhone 6, iPhone 6 plus, iPhone 6s, iPhone 6s plus, iPhone SE, iPod Touch 6G, iPad Mini 2 iPad Mini 3, iPad Mini 4, iPad Air, iPad Air 2, and iPad Pro (both 12″ and 9.7″ are compatible).